 While the probate case is pending, you can gather assets and open a bank account in the name of the estate, and use the account to pay creditors.
 This includes obvious bills (outstanding credit card bills, utilities, funeral expenses, and so on), as well as taxes.
-Probate cases must stay open for several months—about four to six, in most states—to give creditors a chance to come forward.
+Probate cases must also stay open for several months—about four to six, in most states—to give creditors a chance to come forward.

-You’ll probably need to give the court a list of the deceased person’s property and, if necessary, get assets appraised.
-If you want to sell real estate or a business, you may need to get court permission.
-Many wills authorize executors to proceed under a law called the Independent Administration of Estates Act, which gives executors freedom to pay creditors’ claims and sell estate property without prior court approval.
+You'll probably need to give the court a list of the deceased person's property and, if necessary, get assets appraised.
+If you want to sell real estate or a business, you might need to get court permission.
+(But many wills authorize executors to proceed under a law called the Independent Administration of Estates Act, which gives executors freedom to pay creditors' claims and sell estate property without prior court approval.)

-You can’t give beneficiaries their inheritances until you’re sure the estate has enough assets to pay debts and taxes.
+You can't give beneficiaries their inheritances until you're sure the estate has enough assets to pay debts and taxes.
 As long as you keep enough money to pay final taxes and expenses, however, you may be able to distribute some assets before the probate proceeding ends.
-State law may limit the amount you can give, and you may need prior court approval.
+State law might limit the amount you can give, and you might also need prior court approval.

 There can be good reasons for distributing property sooner rather than later, especially if the estate clearly has plenty of money to pay debts.
 For example, if a car is left to sit, its value is likely to go down, and it's a bother to maintain.
 The same may be true for household items that don't have much monetary value.
 And some beneficiaries may be in need of money now—a college student, for example.

 Always remember that you have a legal duty to be fair and impartial when dealing with beneficiaries.
 If you make early distributions, don't favor beneficiaries you're close to—it invites a fight.